Converting your Oldsmobile 455/425/403/350/307 to a later model GM Serpentine Setup for less than $670.00

 The ultimate way to convert your V Belt Style system to an Serpentine Accessory drive for your Oldsmobile 455/425/403/350/307 powered car

 If you're reading this post, you already know that aftermarket support for your Oldsmobile motor is a bit more challenging then your buddy with a Small Block Chevy.
 You'll be shocked to see that full serpentine conversion kits cost upwards of $2,500.00 for these motors and on top of that, they're definitely going for an aftermarket look, which many are not looking for.
 When I upgraded my 307 to a 455, I didn't have all the stock brackets and finding brackets in Canada for a 1970 Toronado would have been really difficult.
-The search begin at that point for some way to convert the traditional V-Belt setup to a more modern Serpentine Setup and I stumbled across this thread and after 2 hours of trying to piece together what was required, I was off to the junk yard.
+The search begin at that point for some way to convert the traditional V-Belt setup to a more modern Serpentine Setup and after stumbling across a few threads, the search for parts began.

 This guide does require you to convert to an electric fuel pump!
 This is an upgrade I'd do anyway, but it's a must with this conversion.